Rep. Julie Johnson Purchases Shares of The Bank of New York Mellon Co. (NYSE:BK)

 Representative Julie Johnson (D-Texas) recently bought shares of The Bank of New York Mellon Co.
 (NYSE:BK).
-In a filing disclosed on March 12th, the Representative disclosed that they had bought between $1,001 and $15,000 in Bank of New York Mellon stock on February 24th.
-The trade occurred in the Representative’s “CHASE BROKERAGE ACCOUNT (3935)” account.
+In a filing disclosed on March 12th, the Representative disclosed that they had bought between $1,001 and $15,000 in Bank of New York Mellon stock on February 14th.

 Representative Julie Johnson also recently made the following trade(s):